NWChen/Robot-Arm/specs/About.md

 	- We'd like to avoid Jaguars because of their frequency issues with window motors, and their PWM input issues (especially with Arduino)
 - Copious amounts of turnpots and servos

 There's a possibility of including relays or manual switches for use with an electromagnet.
+Alternatively, a strong ferromagnet can be used, and the same actuator used for gripping/intaking can be used to "push" an object attracted to the magnet off.